Aitslab/openchart-se/README.md

 You can remain anonymous or submit your contact details, if you want to be acknowledged, and receive feedback and information about the release of the dataset.

-For more information, please contact the project leader Sonja Aits (sonja.aits [at] med.lu.se) or check out our lab website: www.aitslab.org
+For more information, please contact the project leader Sonja Aits (sonja.aits [at] med.lu.se).